 Today when a church builds children’s ministry space, safety and security are top priorities.
 Hallways have very limited access, rooms are designed with good sight lines, and emergency lockdowns are possible.
 For established spaces, children’s ministry safety guidelines are just as important but a bit more challenging.

 In older buildings (which most of us probably inhabit), spaces were designed way before the days when we needed to have conversations about active shooters, abuse risks or any of the unfortunate realities of children’s ministry today.

 My church, West Bradenton Baptist, has existed since 1957.
 Much of the children’s hallway is part of an original building.
 In fact, it was previously a stand-alone structure, unattached to everything else.
 There are literally five outside doors connected to classrooms.

 Aside from that, there are four ways to access our hallway from either outside or another part of the church.
-Many of our classrooms are L-shaped with lots of corners in which a child can hide.
-It is a wonderful building that has served generations of children.
-It is also a modern day security nightmare.
+Many of our classrooms are L-shaped, with lots of corners in which a child can hide.
+This wonderful building that has served generations of children is also a modern-day security nightmare.

 This article originally appeared here.